 He is a liability with his passion - golf, not football.
 It does long term damage to your back and hips, you can also damage your shoulders.
 Why on earth should any big club waste the kind of money Gareth wants on somebody who is doing that and has a limited window of time thanks to that, his footballing injuries and general lack of drive.

 Bale does come across as somebody happy just to collect the money and play golf.
 Christiano Ronaldo has never come across as somebody like that nor did David Beckham.
 Bale seems the kind of personality that gets comfortable and sets their ceiling then wonders why big clubs aren't coming calling.

-Had enough of watching our game so just seen Real Madrid are playing and Bale is starting.
+Right now it looks like the worst bit of man management on Zidane's side.
+Bale's mentality will save him yet though it seems.Had enough of watching our game so just seen Real Madrid are playing and Bale is starting.
 Zidane is ultimate WUM it seems.

 Guess Bale has won that particular war this season.

 And if they kept Modric/Walker.A Spurs team with Eriksen, Ali, Kane and Bale would have been pretty scary.